iamsumat/Gamble-Slot-Machine/readme.md

 If you would like to contribute to this project, please follow these guidelines:

 1. Fork the repository.
-2. Create a new branch for your feature or bug fix: git checkout -b feature-name.
+2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
-3. Make your changes and commit them: git commit -m "Description of changes".
+3. Make your changes and commit them: `git commit -m "Description of changes"`.
-4. Push your changes to your fork: git push origin feature-name.
+4. Push your changes to your fork: `git push origin feature-name`.
 5. Create a pull request to merge your changes into the main repository.

 ## Acknowledgments